What's the timetable?

 mammals and other marine ecology, such as fish

-Overall ecological impacts and benefits of installation and operation – direct seabed
+- Overall ecological impacts and benefits of installation and operation

 - Recreational, commercial and non-commercial use of the harbour